mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 You use the built-ins `range`, `enumerate`, or `zip`, as if they were functions.
 You typically call them and use their results immediately in a `for` loop, for example.
 You use the built-ins `str` and `int` to convert integers to strings and vice versa.
-It doesn't really matter that these are classes and not functions.
+It doesn't matter that these are classes and not functions.

-However, understanding the distinction will help you understand the Python language a bit better.
+Understanding the distinction will help you understand the Python language a bit better, though.
 The page with the “built-in functions” lists some classes because they are _callables_, just like functions.
 Classes and functions can be used with the parentheses `()` to get them to perform some action or computation, and that is the behaviour that you care about.

-If someone modifies the Python source code to make `range` a function instead of a class, you won't really care about it as long as the behaviour stays the same and you can still use `range` with the parentheses, like `range(10, 100, 2)`.
+As long as `range` remains a callable and its behaviour stays unchanged, it doesn't matter what type of callable it is.
-In other words, as long as `range` remains a callable and its behaviour stays unchanged, it doesn't matter what type of callable it is: a function, a class, or something else entirely.
+You won't care or be affected if someone modifies the Python source code to make `range` a function instead of a class.

 This is an example of duck typing in action.
 If it quacks like a duck, it must be a duck...